Nevermore to Roam

 Such a threat would trigger derisive laughter if made by Sal Farghetti, Willowhelm’s quarterback and cousin of Kinks.
 Their fathers and two other Farghetti brothers were all in the delicatessen business, and could have run the biggest deli in The Cityland had vendettas not kept them apart and strapped for cash.
 Sal Farghetti was strapped for leadership talent; his team paid him scant attention, preferring to ad-lib its own offense and blame Sal when it failed.
 This happened so frequently that Brandy Heinzerling (Willowhelm’s counterpart to Ginger Snowbedeck) reputedly swore to remove an article of clothing every time the Windjammers put points on the board, and when Ginger got wind of this, she lost no time in pledging the same to Jeff Friardale’s Gondolier offense.

-Thus a lot of cameras were taken to Hordt Field that evening, though how well their flashcubes would fare in the vast outdoor darkness was debatable.
-(Mr. Szot got consulted left and right.)
+Thus a lot of cameras were taken to Hordt Field that evening, though how well their flashcubes would fare in the vast outdoor darkness was debatable; Mr. Szot got consulted left and right.
 Some girls like Carly and Isabel were eager to join Ginger in “encouraging our boys,” but the cheerleaders viewed this as encroachment on their turf.
-They were a fairly modest squad, no matter how often they might flip pleated miniskirts in the air; you wouldn’t catch Becca Blair in a wet T-shirt contest, or Nanette or Meredith or Gigi Pyle.
+They were a fairly modest lot, varsity and JV alike, no matter how often pleated miniskirts might get flipped in the air; you wouldn’t catch Becca Blair in a wet T-shirt contest, or Nanette or Meredith or Gigi Pyle.
 Maybe Delia (if tricked) or Cheryl (if tiddly) but never Mary Kate.
-As for Angelique, she advocated that cheerleading was a sport in its own right and not simply a galvanizer for other athletes, much less a burlesque fetish for boyish libidos.
+As for Angelique Anstruther, she advocated that cheerleading was a sport in its own right and not simply a galvanizer for other athletes, much less a burlesque fetish for boyish libidos.
 No love had ever been lost between her and Ginger Snowbedeck; yet neither of them could abide the sight of Brandy Heinzerling being carried shoulder-high into the Hordt Field visitor stands and seated directly under the brightest arc light.
 (Ginger immediately took the corresponding spot on the home side, ostentatiously unbuttoning her letter sweater.)

 Vicki, sitting with the bunch and not planning to shed any layer of her apparel, remembered Brandy as the scandalizing daughter of The Heinie—Mr. Heinzerling, assistant principal and security guard at Reulbach—who’d packed an actual gun under his suit jacket, yet couldn't clip Brandy’s way-out wayward wings.
 “She’ll never wear a braided chain made of finest silver from the north of Spain,” Stephanie Lipperman had cackled.
 “Steal and pawn one, maybe, but not wear it.”